 Council collections mainly go to large anaerobic digestion plants across the country to be made into compost and digestate creating methane gas which is pumped back into the grid.
 Anaerobic digestors allow microorganisms to break down waste with the exclusion of oxygen.
 Smaller systems for the home are available such as the compact Bokashi system or the Green Cone a much larger system designed to be situated outside.

 Most food waste can be added to anaerobic digesters with the addition of an accelerator producing a black digestate which can be collected via a tap (Bokashi system) or in the case of the Green cone designed to seep directly back into the soil the cone has been dug into.
 For this reason The Green Cone can be classified as a waste disposal unit rather than a recycler with no real means of collecting the digestate which can if situated on heavy clay-based soils sometimes prove problematic.

-Bokashi meaning “fermentation”, literally pickles the waste over a period of 14 days (without being disturbed) at which point it can then be dug into the soil.
-To continually compost, two systems are really needed.
+Bokashi, meaning " fermentation, " literally pickles the waste over 14 days (without being disturbed) at which point it can then be dug into the soil.
+To continually compost, two systems are needed.